mdelobelle/metadatamenu/docs/fileclasses.md

 ### Select and Save view
 You can save the sorters/filters of the current view, or choose an existing saved view and define a saved view as favorite to show it when the table view is opened

+### Rebuild table
+When there's a change in a fileclass setting or fileclass field, the table view won't be automatically rebuilt.
+A "refresh" button will be highlighted: click on it to rebuild the table to take fileclass changes into account